 Process for CSS Testing

+The high-level arrangements for external CSS Testing are set out in the Qualification and Maintenance Schedule.
+The Switching Operator shall develop and maintain a CSS testing procedure document, setting out the detailed external CSS Testing arrangements including, as a minimum, details regarding exit criteria, defect management and test data management.

-The arrangements for CSS Testing are set out in the Qualification and Maintenance Schedule.
-Testing shall be initiated following confirmation from the Code Manager in accordance with Paragraph 3.5 and provision of the required security certificates in accordance with the process in Paragraph 3.8.
+External CSS Testing shall be initiated following confirmation from the Code Manager that external CSS Testing can commence, with details of any specific test scenarios to be applied, and provision of the required security certificates in accordance with the process in Paragraph 3.8.

-Each applicant shall ensure the Systems it plans to use for constructing Market Messages, sending Market Messages and receiving responses or alerts over the CSS interface can detect any unauthorised software that has been installed or executed on them and any unauthorised attempt to install or execute software on them.
-If unauthorised software is detected or any attempt to install or execute software, the installation or execution of that software shall be prevented; and where any such software has been installed or executed, the applicants shall take remedial action.
+Each applicant shall ensure the test Systems it plans to use for constructing Market Messages, sending Market Messages and receiving responses over the CSS interface can detect any unauthorised software that has been installed or executed on them and any unauthorised attempt to install or execute software on them.
+If unauthorised software is detected or any attempt to install or execute unauthorised software, the installation or execution of that software shall be prevented; and where any such unauthorised software has been installed or executed, the applicants shall take remedial action.

 Where a Market Participant or Switching Data Service Provider intends to use a CSS Interface Provider, the CSS Interface Provider may undertake testing on behalf of the applicant, or the applicant can place reliance on the testing executed by the CSS Interface Provider.
 The extent to which this is permissible will be determined by the Code Manager based on the overall business solution and the previously tested scenarios.

-Before commencing CSS Testing the applicant shall:
+Before commencing external CSS Testing the applicant shall:

 produce relevant test artefacts and ensure these have been approved by the Switching Operator (which includes notification of intention to undertake testing, test readiness report, and a test plan incorporating the test schedule);